 Credit risk is the risk that a counterparty will not fulfill its obligations.
-The credit ratings by Moody's Investors Service, Inc., a nationally recognized statistical rating organization for the respective counterparties are listed in the table above.
+The credit ratings by S&P Global Ratings, a nationally recognized statistical rating organization for the respective counterparties are listed in the table above.
 If a counterparty failed to perform according to the terms of the interest rate swap agreement, there is some risk of loss to the Authority, up to the fair value of the swaps.

 The Authority currently does not enter into master netting arrangements with its counterparties.
 As such, each derivative instrument should be evaluated on an individual basis for credit risk.
-As of December 31, 2020, the Series 2017 C derivative instruments currently have a negative fair value position to the Authority; therefore, the Authority is not exposed to credit risk.
+As of December 31, 2021, the Series 2017 C derivative instruments currently have a negative fair value position to the Authority; therefore, the Authority is not exposed to credit risk.

-Concentration of credit risk: The Authority's outstanding market value as of December 31, 2020 and 2019, respectively, is \$(22,478) and \$(8,975) with one counterparty and \$(11,385) and \$(4,376) with the second counterparty.
+Concentration of credit risk: The Authority's outstanding market value as of December 31, 2021 and 2020, respectively, is (\$14,112) and (\$22,478) with one counterparty and (\$7,353) and (\$11,385) with the second counterparty.
 Both counterparties operate in the same markets and could be similarly impacted by changes in economic or other conditions.

 It is the Authority's policy to require counterparty collateral posting provisions in its non-exchange traded derivative instruments.
-Their terms require collateral to be posted if the respective counterparty's credit rating falls below BBB- by Standard & Poor's and the swap insurer becomes bankrupt.
+Their terms require collateral to be posted if the respective counterparty's credit rating falls below BBB- by S&P Global Ratings and the swap insurer becomes bankrupt.
 The amount of collateral to be posted is calculated based on derivatives in asset positions to the Authority.
 As of year-end, the counterparties had not and were not required to post collateral for these transactions.

-- Termination risk is the risk that a derivative's unscheduled end will affect the Authority's asset/liability strategy or will present the Authority with potentially significant unscheduled termination payments to the counterparty.
+• Termination risk is the risk that a derivative's unscheduled end will affect the Authority's asset/liability strategy or will present the Authority with potentially significant unscheduled termination payments to the counterparty.
 The counterparties to the interest rate swaps do not have the ability to voluntarily terminate the interest rate swap; however, the Authority is exposed to termination risk in the event that one or more of the counterparties default.
-The Authority has the ability to voluntarily terminate the swaps with prior written consent of the insurer by providing between 2 and 20 business days notice to the counterparty.
+The Authority has the ability to voluntarily terminate the swaps with prior written consent of the insurer by providing between 2 and 20 business days' notice to the counterparty.
 The Authority must demonstrate the ability to pay all amounts due to the counterparty on the termination date.

-During 2019, the 2008C swaps were terminated through the Series 2019B bond issuance. - Interest rate risk is the risk that changes in interest rates will adversely affect the fair values of a government's financial instruments or cash flows.
+- Interest rate risk is the risk that changes in interest rates will adversely affect the fair values of a government's financial instruments or cash flows.
 The interest rate swaps are highly sensitive to changes in interest rates; changes in the variable rate will have a material effect on the swap's fair value. - Basis risk is the risk that arises when variable interest rates on a derivative and an associated bond or other interest-paying financial instrument are based on different indexes.
 The Authority is subject to basis risk on the overlay swap to the extent SIFMA differs from 70% of 1mo.
 LIBOR or the federal funds rate.
 Although expected to correlate, the relationships between different indexes vary and that variance could adversely affect the Authority's calculated payments, and as a result cost savings or synthetic interest rates may not be realized.